-- use warrants and derivatives such as options, futures, forward contracts and swaps to: - hedge against losses from changes in the prices of the pool's investments and from exposure to foreign currencies; - gain exposure to individual securities and markets instead of buying the securities directly to generate additional returns; and/or - write covered call options; - enter into securities lending transactions, repurchase transactions and reverse repurchase transactions, to the extent permitted by the securities regulations, to earn additional income for the pool (see "Specific Information About Each of the Mutual Funds Described in this Document What does the fund invest in?
-How the funds engage in securities lending transactions"); and/or - hold cash and cash-equivalent securities for strategic reasons or in the event of adverse market, economic and/or political conditions.
+- use warrants and derivatives such as options, futures, forward contracts and swaps to: - hedge against losses from changes in the prices of the pool's investments and from exposure to foreign currencies; and/or - gain exposure to individual securities and markets instead of buying the securities directly to generate additional returns;

+- write covered call options; - enter into securities lending transactions, repurchase transactions and reverse repurchase transactions, to the extent permitted by the securities regulations, to earn additional income for the pool (see "Specific Information About Each of the Mutual Funds Described in this Document What does the fund invest in? - How the funds engage in securities lending transactions"); and/or - temporarily invest most or all of its assets in cash and/or cash-equivalent securities for strategic reasons or in the event of adverse market, economic and/or political conditions.